 Thermodynamics is the study of energy and heat.
 The laws of thermodynamics describe the relationship between matter and energy and how they relate to temperature and entropy.
-Many texts list the three laws of thermodynamics, but really there are four laws (although the 4th law is called the zeroeth law, probably to confuse you).
+Many texts list the three laws of thermodynamics, but really there are four laws (although the 4th law is called the zeroeth law).

 Here’s a list of the laws of thermodynamics and a quick summary of what each law means.